besacier/AMMIcourse/README.md

 **part 2 (collecting raw speech)**

 You should ellicitate additional raw speech **in your native language** using Lig-AIkuma.
 For this, use the **ellicitation (from text or image) mode**.
-One possibility is to describe images of your choice or record from the following English utterances (https://github.com/besacier/AMMIcourse/blob/master/BTEC-en-fr.ammi.zip).
+One possibility is to describe images of your choice or record from the following English utterances (https://github.com/besacier/AMMIcourse/blob/master/BTEC-en-fr.ammi.zip) or simply find pre-existing spoken corpora.
 Before that, you should **carefully fill the speaker metadata information**.

 **dataset return for assessment**